 History of Chiweenie

-Chiweenie is a relatively new species of designer dogs, they grew up in the early 1990’s, The Chiweenie was first bred back in the 1990s in America but has really grown in popularity in the last 5 to 10 years.
+Chiweenie is a relatively new species of designer dogs that grew up in the early 1990s.
+He was first bred back in the 1990s in America but has grown in popularity in the last 5 to 10 years.
 The origin of Chiweenie is North America.
-But they do not have much history If you are interested in getting the history of Chiweenie so you can check two pure breed history.
+But they do not have much history; if you are interested in getting his history to check two pure breed histories.

-The Chihuahua is the smallest breed of dog and is named after the state of Chihuahua in Mexico.
-The Chihuahua’s history is convoluted, and there are many theories surrounding the origin of the breed.
-Chihuahuas come in virtually any color combination, from solid to marked or splashed, allowing for colors from solid black to solid white, spotted, sabled, or a variety of other colors and patterns.
+Chihuahua is the smallest breed of dog, and it is named after Chihuahua’s state in Mexico.
+Chihuahua’s history is convoluted, and many theories are surrounding the origin of the species.
+Chihuahuas come in virtually any color combination, from solid to marked or splashed, allowing for colors from solid black to solid white, spotted, disabled, or various other colors and patterns.

 Different names or Types

 Designer Dogs Kennel Club – Chiweenie